Wemberly Worried Lesson Plan [Free PDF]

 Exploring emotions and feelings is an important aspect of language development.
 The Wemberly Worried Lesson Plan provides opportunities for students to expand their emotional vocabulary, express their own worries, and develop their emotional intelligence.
 This not only enhances their language skills but also promotes self-awareness and empathy.

-See also Main Street ESL Lesson Plan [Free PDF]
+See also Their Eyes Were Watching God Lesson Plans [Free PDF]

 Language Acquisition through Context